FxMorin/dateTag-DnsPhishingPrevention/README.md

 1) means that your url is not a phishing site, and that your dateTag seems to be working well.

-**Testing Mode:** When using testing mode, dateTag will also respond with 2
+**Testing Mode:**

-2) means that the dateTag was not found or was empty
+When using testing mode, dateTag will respond with multiple strings.
+These strings will help you understand what you are doing wrong if you are having any issues.

 ## Examples
 #### Making a post request